-Richard Klein, MD, MPH, FACS, is chief of the Orlando Health Aesthetic and Reconstructive Surgery Institute.
+Richard Klein, MD, MPH, FACS, is a founding member of the Orlando Health Aesthetic and Reconstructive Surgery Institute.
 He is board certified by and a diplomate of the American Board of Plastic and Reconstructive Surgery.

 Dr. Klein received his medical and public health degrees from Tufts University School of Medicine in Boston.
 He trained in general surgery at the University of Pittsburgh Medical Center, and completed a four-year research fellowship in trauma and burn surgery.
 He then completed a residency in reconstructive surgery at the University of Michigan School of Medicine in Ann Arbor and was named chief administrative resident.
 As a research fellow at UM, he received a prestigious five-year research grant from the National Heart, Lung and Blood Institute at the National Institutes of Health.